STS-75: Other mission objectives

 The USMP-3 payload consisted of four major experiments mounted on two Mission Peculiar Experiment Support Structures (MPESS) and three Shuttle Mid-deck experiments.
 The experiments were: Advanced Automated Directional Solidification Furnace (AADSF), Material pour l'Etude des Phenomenes Interessant la Solidification sur Terre et en Orbite (MEPHISTO), Space Acceleration Measurement System (SAMS), Orbital Acceleration Research Experiment (OARE), Critical Fluid Light Scattering Experiment (ZENO) and Isothermal Dendritic Growth Experiment (IDGE).

 Alternating use of bunk bed

 Astronauts Jeffrey A. Hoffman and Scott J. Horowitz, both Jewish, had alternating use of the same bunk bed, to which Hoffman attached, upon Horowitz's request, a mezuzah, using Velcro.

-Operating system
+First use of Linux in space

 STS-75 also was the first use of an operating system based on the Linux kernel on orbit.
 An older Digital Unix program, originally on a DEC AlphaServer, was ported to run Linux on a laptop.
 The next use of Linux was a year later, on STS-83.